 - the aspiration and motivation to succeed

 - learning carefully defined skills and knowledge

-- respect, care and consideration for the community locally, nationally and internationally independence and the ability to work with others
+- respect, care and consideration for the community locally, nationally and internationally

+- independence and the ability to work with others

 - students' literacy and numeracy

 - metacognition and self regulation

-- their morals, values and beliefs
+- their morals values and beliefs

 Angmering curriculum values: The values which underpin the Angmering Curriculum are the components we believe that are necessary to foster individual success and a sense of community.
-This is achieved through a curriculum built on the values chosen by students and staff using the United Nations Convention on the Rights of the Child (UNCRC): ambition, respect and courage.
+This is achieved through a curriculum built on the values chosen by students and staff using the UNCRC: ambition, courage and respect.
 Underpinning the design of learning and modelled in our behaviours we strive to achieve: